 We support adequate school security funding assistance with the help of state or federal funding.
-We further support funding for at least one school resource officer on each public school campus.
+We further support continual funding for at least one school resource officer or increased security measures on each public school campus.

 In order to avoid the consolidation of power, we support the continued public election of the Oklahoma State Superintendent.